BatekPetr/ParkingSpotDetector/ReadMe.md

 6) As can be seen on video: ![Live Video](./imgs/LiveDetection.gif) Approx. FPS of 1 and lags in video stream are not superb.
 But since the intention is to take images and compose panorama, it is good enough for the usecase.
 Detection at night: ![Night Live Video](./imgs/LiveDetectionNight.gif)

+Note: There as false and incorrect detections present in GIFs.
+It is expected as the small NN model was used.
+Accuracy improvement would be possible with the use of larger model for the cost of longer inference time.
+Also, it shall be noted, that training set was heavily imbalanced with respect of Car-Truck-Person numbers.
-7) At this point two main part: Image Stiching and Car NN Detector were ready.
+7) At this point two main parts: Image Stiching and Car NN Detector were ready.
 The time has come to join two parts together.
 In order to be able to detect available parking spaces, they need to be defined first.
 In order to do this, a one "template" panorama was created.
 This panorama serves as a baseline and all new images and panoramas will be transformed into its coordinates.
 Available parking spaces were selected with the help of Ultralytics